MattGson/Gybson/README.md

-# Nodent
+# Gybson

 [![npm](https://img.shields.io/npm/v/schemats.svg)](https://www.npmjs.com/package/schemats)
 [![GitHub tag](https://img.shields.io/github/tag/SweetIQ/schemats.svg)](https://github.com/SweetIQ/schemats)
 [![TravisCI Build Status](https://travis-ci.org/SweetIQ/schemats.svg?branch=master)](https://travis-ci.org/SweetIQ/schemats)
 [![Coverage Status](https://coveralls.io/repos/github/SweetIQ/schemats/badge.svg?branch=coverage)](https://coveralls.io/github/SweetIQ/schemats?branch=coverage)

-Nodent is a type-safe, auto-generated query client for SQL databases (MySQL and PostgreSQL).
+Gybson is a type-safe, auto-generated query client for SQL databases (MySQL and PostgreSQL).
-Nodent is optimised for super fast lazy loading using batching and caching which makes it perfect for GraphQL apps using Typescript.
+Gybson is optimised for super fast lazy loading using batching and caching which makes it perfect for GraphQL apps using Typescript.

-### Why Nodent?
+### Why Gybson?

 #### Type-safe

-Nodent comes with full type safety out of the box so you know exactly what data goes in and out of your database.
+Gybson comes with full type safety out of the box so you know exactly what data goes in and out of your database.

 #### Auto-generated

-Nodent auto-generates a client from your database-schema.
+Gybson auto-generates a client from your database-schema.
 This means you don't have to defined complex types in code.
-You can get started using Nodent in 5 minutes.
+You can get started using Gybson in 5 minutes.

 #### GraphQL optimized

 Most ORMs are built for eager loading.
-Nodent is optimised for lazy loading meaning you can resolve deep GraphQL queries super-fast.
+Gybson is optimised for lazy loading meaning you can resolve deep GraphQL queries super-fast.
 Loads are batched and cached to minimise round trips to the database and reduce joins.

 ### Simple example